Is talk cheap? If so, why are we so concerned with who pays for it?

 Acknowledgement of country

-Recently formalisation and standardisation of Acknowledgement of Country in Australia is one case of cheap talk that I am happy to participate in.
+Recently formalisation and standardisation of Acknowledgement of Country in Australia is one case of apparently cheap talk.
 It can be contentious.
 I think investigating why is an interesting case study.

 Here are some think-pieces taking assorted positions.